learn-co-curriculum/curriculum-team/saved-replies/closing-issue-is-with-students-code.md

 - Use the [Pair with a TC](https://docs.google.com/document/d/1Gko5UFzCBhpo1R0V_Tx2JHSK9cRC2b_53Ky3u5Qtzlk/edit) feature in Canvas to connect with a Technical Coach on the Academic Success Team

 Please re-open this issue if you believe the lesson needs to be updated.

+Hope you are able to get this resolved! 💙